 - Use short but catchy headlines to get the attention of the readers.

-- Use a legitimate business email with the same domain extension with your website to prevent the email from getting stashed to the spam folder.
+- Use a legitimate business email with the same domain extension as your website to prevent the email from getting stashed in the spam folder.

 - Include visual graphics in your email, such as photos, videos, and infographics.